Where do we begin?

 It’s that simple!
 Want more people to fill out your form?
 Reduce the number of fields they have to fill in as far as you possibly can.
 Research shows us that reducing fields on a form by just one can boost conversions by 50%!

-Hopefully by now you have taken on board some of the advice detailed here.
-Design your website to achieve the goals you want, make it look pretty afterwards.
+Hopefully, by now, you have taken on board some of the advice detailed here.
+Design your website to achieve the goals you want, and make it look pretty afterwards.
 Ask yourself “What do I want my website to achieve?” and you can’t go far wrong.

 There is an awful lot more to designing great UX and a website that converts than is listed here…several books worth.
 If you need a hand or want to talk to us about how we can help you with your app or web project then give us a shout!